-Under Ohio’s Residential Disclosure Law, the seller of a home, except in limited circumstances, is required to disclose to prospective buyers certain information concerning the condition of the home.
+Under Ohio’s residential disclosure laws, the seller of a home, except in limited circumstances, must disclose to prospective buyers certain information concerning the condition of the home.
 The information must be disclosed on a form prescribed by Ohio’s Department of Commerce.
 This form is known as the Residential Property Disclosure Form.
 The form must be signed by the seller, and the buyer must acknowledge receipt of the form.
 The seller’s disclosure contained in the form is limited to conditions known to the seller and is not a substitute for a professional inspection of the home.

 The buyer should require the seller to provide the form before the buyer enters into a purchase agreement.
 However, the form may be given after the agreement is signed by the buyer.
 If the form is provided after the buyer has entered into the contract or if the form is not provided to the buyer, the buyer, without incurring any liability to the seller, has the right to rescind the agreement.
 This rescission right must, however, be exercised before closing and within certain limited time periods.
-The Residential Disclosure Law establishes other rights, obligations and limitations for both the seller and buyer.
+The residential disclosure laws establish other rights, obligations and limitations for both the seller and buyer.
 To fully understand these rights, obligations and limitations, you should consult an attorney.

 If you don’t qualify for a conventional mortgage due to past credit challenges, including bankruptcy or foreclosure, you may qualify for a Federal Housing Administration (FHA) loan.
 An FHA loan is generally offered at regular market interest rates, but allows you to buy a home with a down payment of only about 3.5 percent.
-An appraisal and inspection are required, which is typically more in-depth than conventional mortgage appraisals and inspections.
-FHA mortgages include a required FHA mortgage insurance premium is usually included in the original loan and costs far less than private mortgage insurance.
+An FHA-regulated appraisal and inspection are required, which is typically more in-depth than conventional mortgage appraisals and inspections.
+FHA mortgages include a required FHA mortgage insurance premium, which is usually included in the original loan.
+FHA mortgage insurance premiums usually cost less than private mortgage insurance.

 Should the title be examined or reviewed by an attorney?